-- An integrated service and workforce model, for Hospital 24/7 care at Morriston Hospital (w) which will Release time of qualified staff to manage the sickest patients in the hospital. - Development of a sustainable Minor Injuries Unit working closely with Morriston and Singleton DU to enable an integrated workforce model across the HB. - Utilisation of Pharmacists to reduce prescription turnaround times by increasing ward based dispensing, and ensuring early involvement in discharge planning with other health care professionals. - Transformation Fund Bid for Hospital2Home Service to be submitted Qu 4 2018/19 - Emergency Department workforce plan not included in Financial Plan will need to be addressed in the medium term
+- An integrated service and workforce model, for Hospital 24/7 care at Morriston Hospital which will release time of qualified staff to manage the sickest patients in the hospital. - Development of a sustainable Minor Injuries Unit working closely with Morriston and Singleton DU to enable an integrated workforce model across the Health Board. - > Utilisation of Pharmacists to reduce prescription turnaround times by increasing ward based dispensing, and ensuring early involvement in discharge planning with other health care professionals. - Transformation Fund Bid for Hospital2Home Service to be submitted Qu 4 2018/19 - Emergency Department workforce plan not included in Financial Plan will need to be addressed in the medium term will need to be addr essed in the n nediu um ter m

-- will need to be addressed in the medium term - Roll out of schemes tested through Winter Plan will be tested through Invest to Save and Value-based Healthcare approaches
+Roll out of schemes tested through Winter Plan will be tested through Invest to Save and Value-based Healthcare approaches